 Why must the front plate be white?

-In the UK, front and back number plates are of different colours because of certain reasons.
-At a glance, you will be able to decide which way a vehicle faces when it is approaching or it passes you.
-This is a safety implication that is important as it can help avoid an accident.
+In the UK, front and back number plates are of different colours for certain reasons.
+At a glance, you can decide which way a vehicle faces when it is approaching or it passes you.
+This safety implication is important as it can help avoid an accident.
 It also offers a clear background colour for characters to stand out properly.

 Also, when at the back of another car in motion, a rear yellow number plate does not cause glare which is why you can’t use white colour on a rear number plate in the UK.
 It also boils down to safety.